fenetxo/fenet-/README.md

 Remove a Student:
 Input: Student ID.
-Check if the student ID exists, if yes, remove the student from the system.
+Check if the student ID exists in the system, if yes, remove the student from the system.
 Output: Success message if the student is removed successfully, otherwise, a message indicating failure

 View Enrolled Students: